As one of the most recognizable brands in the world, the odds are that you’ve heard of American Express.

 As such, Amex’s foray into the online banking space looks promising.
 Plus, Amex tends to score well when it comes to customer loyalty.

 That said, there are some drawbacks to consider.
-The lack of a mobile banking app might be a turn-off for some, and the limited options for quick transfers and deposits (especially without an in-house checking account) might be a headache.
+The limited options for quick transfers and deposits (especially without an in-house checking account) might be a headache.